jhollinger/uberloader/README.md

 ## Status

-Uberloader is **currently an experiment**, albiet a promising one.
-The hope is to have a well-tested gem published sometime in Summer 2024.
+Uberloader is an attempt to bring [ideas from OccamsRecord](https://github.com/jhollinger/occams-record/?tab=readme-ov-file#advanced-eager-loading) deeper into ActiveRecord, making them easier to use in existing applications.

 ## Interaction with preload and includes